10 Best Stops on the Reykjavik to Vik to Jokulsarlon Drive

 Reynisfjara Black Sand Beach

-The beach here is an absolute delight to walk along as you listen to the waves crashing down alongside you.
-Along with Skogafoss and Seljalandsfoss, the black sand beach here is one of the more popular South Iceland attractions however it’s easy to walk a bit along the shore to get away from the crowds.
+Along with Skogafoss and Seljalandsfoss, the black sand beach here is one of the more popular attractions in the area, however, it’s easy to walk a bit along the shore to get away from the crowds.

 Where to Stay on the Reykjavik to Vik Drive

 Hotel Kanslarinn – A fantastic hotel located in Hella, they offer clean budget rooms located just off the Ring Road.
 A delicious buffet breakfast is included in the price.
-Click here to check their availability

 Stracta Hotel Hella – A modern hotel that offers a range of private rooms and apartments that can accommodate up to six people.
 A fantastic breakfast is included in the rate and some rooms even come with their own hot tub!
-Click here to check their availability

 Sólheimahjáleiga Guesthouse – Located around twenty minutes from Vik, this guesthouse is located just off the Ring Road and based on a local farm.
 It offers basic clean rooms and guests can also make use of their communal kitchen and lounge facilities.
-Click here to check their availability

 Not quite what you’re looking for?
 Click here to browse other hotels along Iceland’s South Coast!

-Vik to Jokulsarlon Drive Stops
+Vik to Jokulsarlon Stops

 Fjaðrárgljúfur Canyon